-Substance use is four times higher among lesbian and bisexual women compared to heterosexual women.
-Despite this, there is a deficit of research relating to the needs of LB+ women and barely any studies focusing solely on substance use among trans women.
+Substance use is four times higher among LGBT women compared to heterosexual women.
+Despite this, there is a deficit of research relating to the needs of LGBT women and barely any studies focusing solely on substance use among trans women.

 Substance Use and Alcohol